Theology Issues Links

 values and a strong belief in the

-merit of the primary teachings concerning love, equality, brotherhood,
+merit of the primary teachings concerning a creator, love, equality, brotherhood,

 forgiveness, etc., whatever their source.
 That is enough for them to identify with